 It’s essential to know the company’s size that you will be targeting.

 People will react differently at different sales cycles.
-So, it’s better to first analyze those reactions and the work on it.
+So, it’s better to first analyze those reactions and work on them.

 Sending mobile-friendly personalized emails

 But don’t worry, it’s done by 50% of the people.
-People mostly use their phone for emails and internet searches.
+People mostly use their phones for emails and internet searches.

 - Implementing Responsive Email Design (RED)